Just a quick summary of how we approach GDPR

 Of course we do!
-For one, it’s a common human decency to do so and for two, there is no value for us in knowing the identity of
+For one, it’s common human decency to do so and secondly, there is no value for us in knowing the identity of end customers anyway.

-Roivenue never looked at personal information, GDPR or not
+Roivenue never even looked at personal information before GDPR

-Roivenue never asked or allowed its clients to process personal data like e-mail address within our ecosystem or with the help
+- Roivenue never asked, or allowed, its clients to process personal data like e-mail address within our ecosystem or with the help of our tech.

 Our current stand on GDPR and adopted measures

-- According to the legislation Roivenue is a processor of the personal information of their clients (which applies to all versions
+- According to legislation, Roivenue is a processor of the personal information of their clients (which applies to all versions of Roivenue).

 - A procedure is in place for deleting any information upon the request of any of our client’s users.